-Attaching Additional Bracing (if required):
+Attaching Additional Bracing :

 - 1. Attach a clip angle to the operator mounting bracket and the bracing angle to the clip angle.
 Snug all bolts. - 2.
 Mount the other supplied clip angle to the bracing angle and swing the bracing angle to the wall or structural support. - 3.
 Align the mounting face of the clip angle with the face of the wall, mark and drill a mounting hole for the size of the supplied mounting fastener, and secure the clip angle to the wall with the fastener. - 4.
 Square the operator-mounting bracket, adjusting the bracing angle as necessary, and fully tighten all the mounting bolts. - 5.
-Lift the motor operator into position on the mounting bracket and align it with the appropriate hole pattern.
-See figure for operator mounting details. - 6.
-Insert the fasteners included in the kit from the bracket side first into the mounting foot of the operator and tighten the nuts with lock washers.
+After attaching the bracing angle, use the provided horse-shoe shims to space out the operator and properly tension the drive chain.

-Note: All mounting bolts are supplied with nuts and lock washers.
+Note: All mounting bolts are supplied with nylon-insert lock nuts and washers.